 The health and safety of University of Wyoming students is of the utmost priority.
-To encourage students to offer help and assistance to others, the University may choose not to pursue conduct violations for (1) a student who may be hesitant to report misconduct because they themselves have committed a minor violation at the time of a more serious incident or (2) a student who may have committed a minor while actively assisting those who need medical aid, or (3) a student who may have committed a minor violation while seeking help for themselves.
-Consideration will be given to students who act responsibly to aid other persons when determining appropriate sanctions and conduct outcomes.
+To encourage students to offer help and assistance to others, the University may choose not to pursue conduct violations for the following:

+- 1. a student who reports misconduct and may have committed a minor violation at the time of a more serious incident, or - 2. a student who may have committed a minor violation while actively assisting those who need medical aid, or - 3. a student who may have committed a minor violation while seeking help for themselves.